Nevada Test and Training Range (military unit): Post Cold War

 In October 2001, the wing was redesignated the 98th Range Wing and began operating the range facilities of the Air Warfare Center from Nellis Air Force Base, Nevada.
 It replaced the 99th Range Group and 99th Range Squadron of the host unit at Nellis, the 99th Air Base Wing.
 Its mission is to provide a flexible and realistic "battle space" to support training, testing, and tactics development, for which it controls the airspace over 12,000 square nautical miles, 7,000 of which are shared with civilian aircraft.

 The NTTR supports Department of Defense (DOD) advanced composite force training, tactics development, and electronic combat testing as well as DOD and Department of Energy testing, research, and development.
 It acts as the single point of contact for range customers.

 In June 2011, the wing was redesignated Nevada Test and Training Range and its operational groups were replaced by directorates.
-Then on 1 April 2013, the 25th Space Range Squadron (SRS) was moved under the NTTR from Air Force Space Command.
-The 25 SRS operates and maintains the Space Test and Training Range.
-On 24 July 2020 the 25th Space Range Squadron was transferred to the United States Space Force.
+Then on 1 April 2013, the 25th Space Range Squadron was moved under the NTTR from Air Force Space Command.
+The 25th operates and maintains the Space Test and Training Range.
+On 24 July 2020 the 25th was transferred to the United States Space Force.